DougallWinship/deform/docs/Examples.md

 * CSRF protection : disabled, session based, or double-submit cookie based.
 * optional namespaces.
 * unchecked values are explicit for Checkbox, CheckboxMulti, and RadioButtonSet when populateFormData(...) is called.
-* there are validateFormData(...) and processFormData(...) methods which should be overloaded.
+* there are validateFormData(...) and processFormData(...) methods which can/should be overloaded for form processing.
 * there is a single run() method which can be used to perform form generation & processing in one go.
 * generate an array definition from a form, and generate a form from such a definition (useful for db serialisation, or ajax submission etc.)